Northumberland West

 Northumberland West was a federal electoral district represented in the House of Commons of Canada from 1867 to 1917.
 It was located in the province of Ontario.
-It was created by the British North America Act of 1867.
+It was created by the British North America Act 1867.

 The original definition of the riding is not known.
 In 1903, it was defined to consist of the townships of Alnwick, Haldimand and Hamilton, and the town of Cobourg.

 The electoral district was abolished in 1914 when it was merged into Northumberland riding.

+Members of Parliament

+This riding has elected the following members of Parliament: